 Education 333.
 Constructing Social Studies Relationships Through the Expressive Arts.
 1 hr. recitation, 2 hrs. laboratory; 2 cr.
-Prereq: CLDV 101 and 210, Eng 200, Hist 201, 202 or 204, Educ 281 and 283, AC 230, Philosophy or Sociology 202, and admission to the teacher education program.
+Prereq: CLDV 101 and 210, Eng 200, Hist 201, 202 or 204, Educ 281 and 283, AC 230, Philosophy or Sociology 202, and formal admis sion to the Teacher Education Program.

 In this course teacher candidates will explore the use of the expressive arts inside social studies instruction - the study of geography, culture, economics, and history.
-Students will apply theoretical principles to practical application by developing integrated social studies curriculum activities that include the expressive arts
+Students will apply theoretical principles to practical application by developing integrated social studies curriculum activities that include the expressive arts.

 Education 340.
 Literacy Instruction Inside Middle and Secondary Schools.
 2 hrs. lecture, 2 hrs. laboratory; 3 cr.
-Prereq: English 200, Educ 281 and 283, Philosophy or Sociology 202, AC 230, Writing 301, 302 or 303, and admission to the teacher education program.
+Prereq: English 200, Educ 281 and 283, Philosophy or Sociology 202, AC 230, Writing 301, 302 or 303, and formal admission to the Teacher Education Program.

 This required literacy education course for secondary education teacher candidates blends theoretical and developmental constructs with practical methods for developing standards-based literacy instructional strategies in content area and vocations classrooms.
 Emphasis is on building assessment-based strategies for literacy learning to meet the needs of all children.
 Students will focus on using content-based text, electronic text, and multimedia formats to encourage adolescents to respond to literature, research and process information, study effectively, and build strategies for reading.